HMS Speedy (1782): Downman and Brenton

 On 3 February 1798 Speedy encountered the large privateer Papillon, mounting 18 guns and carrying 160 men, while sailing off Vigo.
 Papillon attacked Speedy, which had a reduced crew; her master Mr Marshall and 12 men were aboard a Spanish prize Speedy had taken earlier.
 The two ships fought each other for two days; by the second day Downman had exhausted his supply of shot, and resorted to firing nails and pieces of iron hoop at his opponent.
 Having observed his captain's predicament, Marshall secured the Spanish crew below deck and took the prize crew off in a small boat to go to Downman's assistance.
 After a fierce fight Speedy succeeded in driving off Papillon; Speedy suffered losses of five killed and four wounded.
 Downman then recaptured his prize and returned to Lisbon to carry out repairs.

-For his efforts in protecting British trade out of Oporto, the merchants there presented him with a letter of thanks, and a piece of plate valued at £50.
+For his efforts in protecting British trade out of Porto, the merchants there presented him with a letter of thanks, and a piece of plate valued at £50.
 As a reward for his good service, Downman was advanced to post-captain on 26 December 1798 and appointed commander of the 32-gun HMS Santa Dorothea, a frigate that had recently been captured from the Spanish in the action of 15 July 1798.

 Downman was succeeded in January of the following year by Commander Jahleel Brenton, who was based at Gibraltar.
 While sailing off Gibraltar in company with the British privateer Defender on 9 August 1799, Brenton came across three small Spanish warships, mounting twenty 6-pounders in total.
 The Spanish ran into a small sandy bay and anchored in a line so as to bring their guns to bear simultaneously on the British ships.
 Speedy and Defender sailed up and down for two hours firing broadsides, but without much effect.
 Defender only had 22 men on board and decided to sail further out to sea to meet one of her boats.
 Brenton thought the effort of keeping under sail was aiding the enemy, and anchored Speedy within 30 yards of the middle ship.
 The two exchanged a fierce cannonade for three-quarters of an hour, after which the Spanish abandoned their ships and made for the shore.
 Two of the ships ran ashore and the third was immediately captured.
 Speedy launched her boats to recover the other two, coming under musket fire from the Spanish on the hillside as they did so.
 The British got both vessels off and took them into Gibraltar, along with two men wounded during the operation.